LadyTech-03/skill-verification-system/README.md

 # Decentralized Skill Verification System Canister

-**Decentralized Skill Verification System** is a decentralized platform that allows users to claim skills, have them verified by peers, and build a decentralized reputation.
-This project enables users to create accounts, add skills to their profiles, and receive ratings and comments from other users to verify their skills.
+**Decentralized Skill Verification System** is a decentralized platform that allows users to add their profiles, claim skills, have them verified by peers, and build a decentralized reputation.
+This project enables users to create accounts, add skills to their profiles, and receive ratings and comments and ratings from others.

 ## Features

 ### User Management

-- **Create Users**: Users can create their profiles with a unique name.
+- **Create Users**: Users can create their profiles with a unique name and age.
 - **Retrieve User Profiles**: Fetch user profiles to view their skills and verification status.
+- **Update User Profiles**: Users can update their name and age.
+- **Delete Users**: Users can be deleted from the system.

 ### Skill Management

-- **Add Skills**: Users can add skills to their profiles.
+- **Add Skills**: Users can add multiple skills to their profiles.
 - **Verify Skills**: Other users can verify skills by providing a rating (1-5) and a comment.
+- **Remove Skills**: Users can remove specific skills from their profiles.
+- **Get All Skills**: Retrieve all skills associated with a user.

 ## Technology Stack